viiviilxx/TextClassification/README.md

 ```
 [id1, id2, id3, ...]<TAB>[000100...]
 ```
-And you should fix some parameter in run.py such as `classes`.
+And you should fix some parameters in run.py such as `classes` and `embedding_dim`.

 # BERT
-This program embeds word into 768-dimensional vector by BERT.
+This program uses BERT of `base-uncased`.
-This program use BERT of `base-uncased`
+So, embeds a word into a 768-dimensional vector by BERT.

 # Evalution Metrics
-This program use Precision@k, MicroF1 and MacroF1.
+This program uses Precision@k, MicroF1 and MacroF1.

 # How to run
 ## normal training and testing